 Here’s how they differ:

 Cost of revenue is most often used by service businesses, although some manufacturers and retailers use it as well.
-Cost of revenue is more expansive than COGS; it includes not only all the COGS components, but also direct costs in the sales function, such as sales commissions, sales discounts, distribution and marketing.
-Similar to COGS, cost of revenue excludes any indirect costs, such as manager salaries, that are not attributed to a sale.
+Cost of revenue is more expansive than COGS; it includes not only all the COGS components, but also direct costs in the sales function, such as sales commissions, sales discounts, distribution, and marketing.
+Similar to COGS, cost of revenue excludes any indirect costs, such as manager salaries, that aren’t attributed to a sale.

 COGS vs. Cost of Revenue vs. Operating Expenses